ebrehault/slides/plone/ploneconf-2017-keynote.md

 Facing difficulty is hard, but it improves us.

 what's difference between me and (me - 10 or 15 years)?
-I know workflow, I know components, I know testing, etc.
+I know workflow, I know components, I know testing, etc. And when I mean I know it, I really do, I learnt it the hard way right?

 And the fact that we know all of us have been facing this difficulty makes us to trust each other.